How to Convert a Lloyds PDF Bank Statement to CSV or Excel

 Lloyds does offer CSV export for recent transactions through online banking, but it's limited — typically covering only the last few months.
 If you need older statements, archived periods, or a full tax year's data, the PDF is often all you have.

 Quick answer: Use ReconcileIQ's free PDF converter.
 Select Lloyds, upload your PDF, and download clean CSV or Excel output.
-No signup, no email, no cost.
+Your first statement of up to 10 pages converts free on a new account.

 How to Convert Your Lloyds Statement (4 Steps)